 ANNEX IV Measurement methods and calculations

-For the purposes of compliance and verification of compliance with the requirements of this Regulation, measurements and calculations shall be made using harmonised standards the reference numbers of which have been published for this purpose in the Official Journal of the European Union, or other reliable, accurate and reproducible methods, which takes into account the generally recognised state-of-the-art, and in line with the following provisions.
+For the purposes of compliance and verification of compliance with the requirements of this Regulation, measurements and calculations shall be made using harmonised standards which reference numbers have been published for this purpose in the Official Journal of the European Union, or other reliable, accurate and reproducible methods, which takes into account the generally recognised state-of-the-art and are in line with the provisions in this Annex.

-The standard cotton programme shall be used for the measurement and calculation of the Energy Efficiency Index (EEI), Condensation Efficiency Index and the programme duration.
+The eco programme shall be used for the measurement and calculation of the EEI, the Condensation Efficiency Index and the programme duration.
 The energy consumption, condensation efficiency and programme duration shall be measured concurrently.

-The duration of the standard cotton programme at full load and at partial load is expressed in minutes and rounded to the nearest minute.
+The duration of the eco programme at full load and at partial load is expressed in minutes and rounded to the nearest minute.

 Acoustic airborne noise emissions (LWA) are measured in dB(A) with respect to 1 pW and rounded to the nearest integer.